First Class Heritage Rail of Colorado

 Day 9 - Tour Conclusion

 With your camera filled with amazing photographs and your heart brimming with memories to last a lifetime, our time in Colorado comes to a close after breakfast this morning.
-A transfer to Denver International Airport is provided for flights home after 2:00 p.m.
+A group transfer to Denver International Airport will accommodate flights departing after 1:30 p.m.
 (B)

 Train and Hotel Accommodations